Beyond Sole Strength: Customized Ensembles for Generalized Vision-Language Models: Abstract

 \section{Abstract}

 Fine-tuning pre-trained vision-language models (VLMs), \egno, CLIP, for the open-world generalization has gained increasing popularity due to its practical value.
 However, performance advancements are limited when relying solely on intricate algorithmic designs for a single model, even one exhibiting strong performance, \egno, CLIP-ViT-B/16.
 This paper, for the first time, explores the collaborative potential of leveraging much weaker VLMs to enhance the generalization of a robust single model.
 The affirmative findings motivate us to address the generalization problem from a novel perspective, \ieno, ensemble of pre-trained VLMs.
 We introduce three customized ensemble strategies, each tailored to one specific scenario.
 Firstly, we introduce the zero-shot ensemble, automatically adjusting the logits of different models based on their confidence when only pre-trained VLMs are available.
 Furthermore, for scenarios with extra few-shot samples, we propose the training-free and tuning ensemble, offering flexibility based on the availability of computing resources.
-The proposed ensemble strategies are evaluated on zero-shot, base-to-new, and cross-dataset generalization, achieving new state-of-the-art performance.
-Notably, this work represents an initial stride toward enhancing the generalization performance of VLMs via ensemble.
 The code is available at \href{https://github.com/zhiheLu/Ensemble_VLM.git}{https://github.com/zhiheLu/Ensemble\_VLM.git}.